YankeeZuluDev/ForestFeller/README.md

 Unity version: 2021.3.18f1 (LTS)

-Accessibility: due to the use of some copyrighted assets in this project (Adobe Mixamo), it is temporarily cannot be freely explored in Unity
+Accessibility: due to the use of some copyrighted assets in this project (Adobe Mixamo), the project cannot be freely explored in Unity

 ## Screenshots